MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-configuration-wizard-in-the-sharepoint-online-admin-center.md

 - SPO_Content
 ms.custom:
 ms.assetid: dcac4cbf-7840-470a-9712-3b968c4f06d0
-description: Learn how to use the Hybrid Configuration wizard in the SharePoint admin center.
+description: Learn how to use the Hybrid Configuration Wizard in the SharePoint admin center.

 ---